davidyakobovitch/data_science_standards/readme.md

 ### Part 1: Project Proposal Guidelines:
 > _Please prepare your project proposal as a sharable document, and a PowerPoint presentation_
 1. Project Title
-- What is your Project Theme?
+- What is your Project Theme (I.e., Industry/Type of Machine Learning)?
 - What is an Abstract - 1 paragraph Executive Summary of your Solution?
 2. Problem Statement & Business Case
 - What is the technical problem you are solving?